eden342002/eden342002/README.md

 - 👋 Hi, I’m @eden342002
-- 👀 I’m into cloud computing
+- 👀 I’m into cloud computing.
-- 🌱 I'm passionate cloud computing
+- 🌱 I'm passionate about cloud computing and any related technology.
-- 💞️ I’m looking to collaborate on anything involving cloud computing
+- 💞️ I’m looking to collaborate on anything involving cloud computing and related technology.
 - 📫 How to reach me eden342002@gmail.com

 <!---